-We request you to use a revision control system such as Git so that you can update each other periodically (commit often, but only when the build succeeds!).
-We are going to give out github repos to teams.
-Register accounts with github and email the account names to the tas.
-These repos are private and you are not allowed to share code with other groups.
+We request you use Git well so that you can update each other periodically (commit often, but only when the build succeeds!).
+However, please note that your Git repos should be private, and you are not allowed to share code with other groups.
 You can talk to other groups about concepts, algorithms, etc., but each group's code must be their own.

 Finally, each group will have a mentor TA.
-This means that you'll have one of the two TAs as your group's advisor.
+This means that you will have one of the TAs as your group's advisor.
 You'll need to set up a milestone appointment to meet with your mentor TA during the first week of the project to discuss the project design.
-Once you've got the ok on this, you should stay in contact with your mentor, who will be grading your project and will be able to explain what the project ultimately should be doing.
-Your mentor also will do his best to help outside of TA hours, debugging, discussing design, etc. Just because your mentor is helping you out, however, doesn't mean that he/she is at your beck and call.
-Understand that the TA staff is busy too, and while they'll try to help you as much as possible, there may be times when they simply won't be able to.
+Once you have approval, you should stay in contact with your mentor, who will be grading your project and will be able to explain what the project ultimately should be doing.
+Your mentor also will do their best to help outside of TA hours, debugging, discussing design, etc. Just because your mentor is helping you out, however, does not mean that they are at your beck and call.
+Understand that the TA staff is busy too!